 - Outdoor activities that you can enjoy around Volcano Village.

-If you are visiting in the weekend you should definitely try to visit the volcano farmers market on Sunday morning (very early!) – a truly local experience.
-If you get hungry or want to pack lunch for your action packed day in the Hawaii volcanoes national park, stop by one of these restaurants in volcano.
+If you are here on a weekend, get to the volcano farmers market on Sunday morning, and go early.
+It is the most local hour of the week.
+If you want to pack a lunch for a long day in Hawaiʻi Volcanoes National Park, stop by one of these restaurants in Volcano first.

 Akatsuka Orchid Farm